Non-Commutative Worlds and Classical Constraints: Time Series and Discrete Physics

 we have

 whence

-and we have arrived at Heisenberg's fundamental relatiionship between position and momentum.
-This mode of arrival is predicated on the recognition that only $it$ represents a true interval of time.
-In the notion of time there is an inherent clock or an inherent shift of phase that is making a synchrony in our ability to observe, a precise dynamic beneath the apparent dynamic of the observed process.
-Once this substitution is made, once the correct imaginary value is placed in the temporal circuit, the patterns of quantum mechanics appear.
+and we have arrived at Heisenberg's fundamental relationship between position and momentum.
+This mode of arrival is predicated on the recognition that $i \Delta t$ represents an interactive interval of time.
+In the notion of time there is an inherent clock and an inherent shift of phase that enables a synchrony, a precise dynamic beneath the apparent dynamic of the observed process.
+Once this substitution is made, once the imaginary value is placed in the temporal circuit, the patterns of quantum mechanics appear.
 In this way, quantum mechanics can be seen to emerge from the discrete. \smallbreak

-The problem that we have examined in this section is the problem to understand the nature of quantum mechanics.
-In fact, we hope that the problem is seen to disappear the more we enter into the present viewpoint.
-A viewpoint is only on the periphery.
-The iterant from which the viewpoint emerges is in a superposition of indistinguishables, and can only be approached by varying the viewpoint until one is released from the particularities that a point of view contains. \bigbreak